StephenWhittington/rugby-world-xv/README.md

 which then updates their team with the information selected and returns them to the home page to view the updated team.

+# Features

+## Existing Features

+* **Responsive nav/sidebar** - A responsive and easy to use navbar that collapses into a side bar when screen is viewed on mobile.

+* **Collapsible Accordion** - A collapisble accordion that drops down and shows the users team with a rugby positons layout.